ucsb-csw8/w22/ref/labtocode.md

 Starting this week, labs instructions will be providing you with the specifications for the **functions** to implement as well as giving you guidelines on what to include as part of **your program**.

 **The program** (sometimes referred to as  "_your program_" or the "_main program_") usually needs to use/_call_ the functions that you defined at the start of the file.
-If your function will have one or more _parameter_, then you will need the `input()` function inside of your main program: the values that you get from the user are going to be passed as _arguments_ from your programs into the function.
+If your function has one or more _parameter_, then you will need to call the `input()` function _inside of your main program_: the values that you get from the user are going to be passed as _arguments_ from your program into the function through a _function call_.

 ## Sample Lab Instructions